dekarrin/tunaq/tunascript/tunascript.md

 ## SDTS

-Minimal SDTS for the moment while we get the rest of things in order.
+Syntax-directed translation scheme for the translation phase.
+IR is the AST of the TunaScript.

 ```fishi
 %%actions